The 10 Most Forgiving Irons

 • Can’t work the ball as much as Players irons.

-This is really the company’s first “game-improvement iron,” which has a lot of technology wrapped up in it.
+Black Ops is really PXG's first real game-improvement iron.
 The Black Ops irons have what the company calls a “dual cavity” design.
-There’s an insert in the outer cavity which distributes weight low and back on the perimeter.
-The inner cavity is filled with PXG’s XCOR2, which is found inside some of its other irons as well.
+There’s an insert in the outer cavity to distribute weight low and back on the perimeter.
+PXG used its XCOR2 in the inner cavity, which it has also used inside some of its other irons.

 A high-strength, extremely thin face combined with “Power Channel Technology” also combine for ball speed and forgiveness.
-This is an iron, quite frankly, that any level of player might consider, although the low or plus handicap may not like that it’s not very workable.
+This is an iron, quite frankly, that any level of player could game, although low handicap players may not like that it’s not very workable.

 Advertisement